 For supplies and other needs, visitors can find bike and boat rentals within the park, but can head into the nearby town of Crawfordville for more extensive supply needs.
 Just outside the park entrance, visitors can find gas stations, convenience stores, a restaurant, and other small shops right in town.

 Visitors who want to enjoy A.H.
 Stephens State Park with their horses can take advantage of the park’s designated equestrian area, located on the northwest side of Federal Lake.
 The equestrian area features 20 horse campsites and 30 horse stables for visitors to choose from.
-The 20 campsites in the equestrian area feature water and electric hookups, and can accommodate rigs of up to 50 feet in length.
-The equestrian sites do not offer sewer hookups, but visitors can take advantage of the dump station and comfort station located in the RV campground nearby.
+The 20 campsites in the equestrian area feature water and electric hookups and can accommodate rigs of up to 50 feet in length.
+Only the campground host sites provide sewer hookups, but visitors can take advantage of the dump station and comfort station located in the RV campground nearby.
 Guests in the equestrian campground can also enjoy easy access to a number of horse trails from right within the campground, including trails that will lead horseback riders past Lake Buncombe and past Federal Lake.
 The equestrian area offers a mix of back-in and pull-through sites, and the sites can be reserved online.

 One of the major draws to A.H.
 Stephens State Park is its excellent equestrian facilities.
 This Georgia state park is an equestrian’s dream: it boasts 21 miles of horse trails and features a designated equestrian campground with 20 horse campsites and 30 horse stables.
 Visitors eager to explore this park on horseback can take their horse for a ride along the park’s miles of trails that wind around Lake Buncombe, down near the museum, around the group camping area, and past Federal Lake.